Celebrating Thanksgiving in Hawaii

 Many restaurants in Waikiki will have a special Thanksgiving menu during this time.
 Some restaurants even cook the turkey in an imu, a traditional Hawaiian smoke pit.
 They will also make stuffing, desserts and side dishes with a distinct Hawaiian flare.

-Those in Waikiki can attend the gingerbread village unveiling at the Sheraton Princess Kaiulani to witness the Waikiki Holiday Parade on the Friday after Thanksgiving, where there are crafts, foods, and festivities to enjoy.
-Families can also go the Royal Hawaiian Center’s celebration for hula dancing, Hawaiian music and a stunning Christmas tree lighting.
+Those in Waikiki can attend the gingerbread village unveiling at the Sheraton Princess Kaiulani.
+You can see the Waikiki Holiday Parade on the Friday after Thanksgiving.
+Here, there are crafts, foods and festivities to enjoy.
+Families can also go the Royal Hawaiian Center’s celebration featuring hula dancing, Hawaiian music and Christmas tree lighting.

 But there are many other restaurant options.
 The Mauna Lani Fairmont Orchard provides a decadent Thanksgiving Day buffet at $79 for adults and $39 for children.
-The Merriman’s in Waimea serves Thanksgiving dinner with Hawaiian side dishes and desserts from 4:00 pm to 8:30 pm at $69 for adults and $30 for children.
-The Waikoloa Beach Marriot Resort & Spa employs Chef Jayson Kanekoa to design an ornate thanksgiving meal infused with other delectable Hawaii-themed dishes, like lilikoi marshmallow covered yams, and macadamia nut and sage stuffing.
+The Merriman’s in Waimea serves Thanksgiving dinners with Hawaiian dishes and desserts from $69 for adults and $30 for children.
+The Waikoloa Beach Marriot Resort & Spa features Chef Jayson Kanekoa’s ornate Thanksgiving meals.
+Here, he complements his meals with other delectable Hawaii-themed dishes.
+Example include lilikoi marshmallow covered yams, and macadamia nut and sage stuffing.
 Tickets are $30 for children and $69 for adults.